 Solo 401(k)

-Plan Overview: The Solo 401(k), commonly known as an Individual 401(k) or one-participant 401(k) plan, is a self-employed retirement plan intended for businesses without employees or when the sole employee is your spouse.
-Solo 401(k)s function similarly to standard 401(k) plans, and enable contributions as both an employer and an employee with pre-tax money.
-This provides more savings than SEPs or IRAs; however, the additional opportunities can be balanced by more constrained investment avenues.
-Using a solo 401(k), you can make either traditional or Roth deferrals, which have the same tax benefits as their IRA contribution counterparts.
+Plan Overview: The Solo 401(k), also called an Individual 401(k) or one-participant 401(k) plan, is a savings option for the self-employed designed for businesses without employees or if the only employee is your spouse.
+Solo 401(k)s are similar to standard 401(k) plans, and enable contributions as both the employer and the employee with pre-tax money.
+This provides more savings than SEPs or IRAs; however, the increased savings potential may be offset by more constrained investment avenues.
+With this type of plan, you can make either traditional or Roth deferrals, which have the same tax benefits as their IRA contribution counterparts.

 Eligibility: Only business owners and their spouses can set up and contribute to a solo 401(k).

-• Employer profit-sharing contributions (as an employer) must not surpass 25% of your net self-employment income, which is your net profit minus half of your self-employment tax and the deferrals you made.
+- Employer profit-sharing contributions (as an employer) are limited to 25% of your net earnings from self-employment, which is defined as net profit minus half of your self-employment tax and the deferrals you made.

 Individual Defined Benefit Plan

-Plan Overview: A defined benefit plan is a retirement option that delivers a set amount to business owners upon retirement.
-As opposed to defined contribution plans, investment returns don’t affect the payout, but lets individuals clearly understand the precise amount they'll receive in retirement.
-This option is best suited for high-earning entrepreneurs who aim to accumulate a large amount for retirement and are willing to make sizeable contributions.
-Contributions grow tax-free until withdrawal, and withdrawals incur taxes as income during retirement.
+Plan Overview: Defined benefit plans represents a type of retirement plan that guarantees a fixed, predetermined benefit to business owners upon retirement.
+Unlike defined contribution plans mentioned above, investment returns don’t affect the payout, but lets individuals clearly understand the precise amount they'll get in retirement.
+This strategy is recommended for wealthier professionals who are focused on saving a large amount for retirement and are prepared to contribute larger deposits.
+Contributions offer tax-deferred growth, and withdrawals are taxable as income during retirement.

-Eligibility: Self-employed professionals operating a solo business or employing fewer than five people are eligible to open an individual defined benefit plan, but it's typically suggested for individuals aged 50+ who generate a minimum of $250,000 yearly.
-In most cases, good candidates for defined benefit plans are:
+Eligibility: Self-employed professionals operating a solo business or employing fewer than five people are eligible to open an individual defined benefit plan, but it's typically suggested for people above age 50 who make $250,000 or more annually.
+In most cases, good candidates for defined benefit plans tend to be:

 The Importance of a Financial Advisor in Omaha, NE for Your Self-Employed Retirement Plan

-Working with a financial advisor in Omaha, NE specialized in self-employed retirement plans is an essential partner for those working for themselves.
-They have the expertise to help understand the intricacies of saving for retirement and develop a personalized approach that reflects your aspirations.
-An expert in your area will review your finances, understand your risk tolerance, and guide you in selecting the best options about saving and investing for retirement.
-Part of what we do for you features:
+Partnering with an advisor in Omaha, NE experienced with retirement plans for the self-employed serves as an important asset for entrepreneurs.
+They bring the skills needed to navigate the complexities of retirement planning and craft a tailored strategy that aligns with your goals.
+Your advisor in Omaha, NE will review your finances, determine how much risk you’re comfortable with, and assist you in selecting the best options about saving and investing for retirement.
+A key part of what we do for you features:

 Self-Employed Retirement Plans in Omaha, NE: Correct Capital's Process

-• Review Your Plan: After we put together a plan based on the information you provide, we'll schedule a meeting and discuss your plan in detail to help you fully grasp it and show how it aligns with your goals.
+- Review Your Plan: After we put together a plan based on the information you provide, we'll meet with you and review your plan in detail to help you fully grasp it and show how it aligns with your goals.

-Our Omaha, NE financial advisors and retirement plan consultants act as fiduciary advisors, who are obligated to they are legally and ethically bound to do what's in your best interest.
+Our Omaha, NE financial advisors and retirement plan consultants are fiduciary advisors, which means they are committed by law and ethics to do what's in your best interest.

 Other financial advisory services we offer in Omaha, NE include: